OIRM is currently working to develop a robust portfolio of resources to augment Ontario’s clinical and manufacturing capacity.

 - A short guide to cell therapy manufacturing, part 1: Process and scalability - published in Expression (Dec 2017)

-- A short guide to cell therapy manufacturing, part 2: Risk and regulation - published in Expression (coming in Feb 2018)
+- A short guide to cell therapy manufacturing, part 2: Risk and regulation - published in Expression (Feb 2018)

 - Bench to Bedside for Biotherapeutics (B3) video series